Wednesday, December 2, 2009

 ½ teaspoon ground cinnamon

 1. Before you begin, have all ingredients at room temperature.
-Preheat oven to 350-degrees.
-Prepare an 8½" x 4½" loaf pan with non-stick cooking spray and set aside.
+Preheat oven to 375-degrees F. Prepare an 8½" x 4½" loaf pan with non-stick cooking spray and set aside.

-4. Bake in preheated oven for 45-50 minutes until golden brown and a toothpick inserted into the center comes out clean.
-Test at 45 minutes and bake longer if additional time is needed.
-Do not overbake to avoid drying out.
+3. Bake in preheated oven for 55-65 minutes until golden brown and a toothpick inserted into the center comes out clean and the internal temperature reaches between 200-206 degrees.
+Test at 50 minutes and bake longer if additional time is needed.
+(Do not overbake to avoid drying out, but make sure the internal temperature is at least 200 degrees.)
+If the cake gets too dark, place a piece of foil over the top of the loaf the last 10-15 minutes of baking.

 How does this compare to the version adapted from the Colonial recipe?
 Traditional Queen's Cake calls for 2 sticks of butter, 1 cup of sugar, 5 eggs, 2 cups of flour and 2 cups currants!
 This results is a very high carb, high saturated fat dessert.
-(No wonder the Colonials didn't live very long!)
-For comparison, the nutritional information for the same size slice made from the traditional recipe is 282.5 calories, 38.8 g carbohydrate, 12.75 g total fat, 7.5 g saturated fat, 1.4 g fiber, 4 g protein.
+My low carb version is just as delicious with just a fraction of the carbs!

 No comments: